la2050/archive/_projects/2015/arts-for-incarcerated-youth-network.md

   LA.
 If awarded the grant, funds would be budgeted to maximize the impact of the program.
 Seeking additional funds from partner organizations will allow us to leverage LA2050 funding to maximize the reach of the program.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- This program would be scalable.
-The amount we spend could grow or decrease dependent on how much we have to spend.
-As noted above, additional funds raised from participating companies and organizations will allow us to maximize the reach of the program.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Fixed Cost:
-   Administrative Support - 10 hours a week $20/hr for a year ($10,000)
-   Sample Budget for an Event for 30 participants:
-   Craft Supplies - 250
-   Food - 600 (Can be defrayed by program participants and participating restaurants) Transportation (BUS) - 500
-   Kayaking - 1500
-   Promotional Supplies - 250
-   Operational Support - 500
-   Total: $3600

-   Multiple events would be planned and implemented over the course of the year.
 How do you plan to scale the success of your proposal?: >- By tapping into the existing network of volunteer events, restaurants and activities around Los Angeles, scaling up will require strong partnerships.
 We